 Location and Eligibility

-This competition will be held at the University of Maryland Clarinet Symposium at the Clarice Smith Performing Arts Center in College Park, MD on April 14, 2019.
-The competition is open to all clarinetists, ages 14-20.
+The competition finals will be held at the University of Maryland Clarinet Symposium at the Clarice Smith Performing Arts Center in College Park, MD on Sunday, April 5, 2020.
+The competition is open to all clarinetists, ages 14-22.
+There are two divisions: high school and college with prizes awarded in both divisions.
 Former winners may not reapply until three years have passed.

 Application Package Deadline –